 One of the most disturbing aspects of this pandemic is the manner in which COVID-19 paralyzed and overwhelmed some of the world’s best health systems.
 The OECD’s latest Health at a Glance report shows just how much money the countries worst impacted by COVID-19 pump into their healthcare systems each year.
 Northern Italy is regarded as having one of the world’s best and most efficient health systems, but it was swiftly overwhelmed by the COVID-19 tidal wave.
 Italy’s health expenditure is equivalent to 8.8% of GDP and Spain’s is similar at 8.9%.

-While the COVID-19 landscape in Canada looks much better now when it comes to the path towards economic revival, things are a bit different in the US where healthcare spending is more than Canada and COVID-19 remains an overwhelming challenge.
+While the COVID-19 landscape in Canada looks much better now when it comes to the path towards economic revival, things were a bit different in the US where healthcare spending is more than Canada and COVID-19 was an overwhelming challenge.

 “What’s needed is a digital health profile of our population, and not just focusing on patients presenting with clinical manifestations.
 It is time to create a digital twin of our population; there’s a need to aggregate the available data intelligently to enable the visual health profile of our population, deliver personalized care and improve academic knowledge for our future workforce”